JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_completion.md

  >
  {type="note"}

-The core scenario of using [`CompletionContributor`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionContributor.java) consists of calling the `extend()` method and passing in the *pattern* specifying the context in which this completion variant is applicable, as well as a *completion provider* which generates the items to show in the completion list.
+The core scenario of using [`CompletionContributor`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionContributor.java) consists of calling the `extend()` method and passing in the [Element Pattern](element_patterns.md) specifying the context in which this completion variant is applicable, as well as a *completion provider* which generates the items to show in the completion list.

 Keep in mind that the pattern is checked against the leaf PSI element.
 If you want to match a composite element, use `withParent()` or `withSuperParent()` methods.